 Genting Secret Garden will be the venue for Olympic freestyle skiing and snowboarding events during the 2022 Beijing Winter Olympics.
 In a nod to Squaw Valley’s successful hosting of the 1960 Winter Olympics, resort managers re-named the trail that will host the mogul skiing competition “Squaw Valley.”
 The re-naming ceremony concluded with Moseley, who won gold in mogul skiing at the 1998 Nagano Winter Olympics, christening the trail with a blistering run complete with huge airs.

 “It was awesome to watch Jonny, who grew up skiing Squaw Valley and whose kids are now skiing at Squaw and Alpine, still crushing it on this world class and Olympic moguls venue!
-This wasn’t your average trail naming and ribbon cutting ceremony…Jonny threw down an incredible run and a big air over the ribbon, on the very same course where young freestyle skiers training in Squaw Valley today will likely be competing for Olympic gold five years from now,” Wirth said.
+This wasn’t your average trail naming and ribbon cutting ceremony…Jonny threw down an incredible run and a big air over the ribbon, on the very same course where young freestyle skiers training in Squaw Valley today will likely be competing for Olympic gold five years from now,” the president and CEO of Squaw Valley said.
 “His run was a highlight of a wonderful visit to see our friends in northwest China.
 We are incredibly honored to have Squaw Valley recognized with the renaming of this trail where history will be made in 2022, and we thank the resort leadership at Genting Secret Garden and everyone we saw in China for being such warm and gracious hosts.
 We look forward to reciprocating when some of our Chinese friends come to see us later this season in Olympic Valley, where we are seeing record-breaking amounts of snow.”

 Moseley, who will serve as an NBC commentator for the network’s coverage of freestyle skiing events at the 2022 Olympics, also extended a popular Squaw Alpine tradition to China during the visit – “Ski With Jonny.”
 Just like visitors to Squaw Valley Alpine Meadows, Genting Secret Garden skiers and riders had the chance to take a run with America’s hero of the 1998 Olympics.
 The extended session included mogul skiing tips from Moseley on the Squaw Valley run.
 The delegation’s itinerary also included stops at a Beijing location of the retailer Halti, where Moseley signed autographs for an enthusiastic crowd.